Hart Island: Hart Island Project

 Founded by New York artist Melinda Hunt in 1994, the Hart Island Project is a nonprofit organization devoted to improving access to the island and its burial data.
 The organization helps families obtain copies of public burial records; arranges visits to grave sites; and operates a website to help people find relatives interred on the island.
 Historian Thomas Laqueur writes:

 Since 2009, the city has given burial records for the island to the Hart Island Project.
 In turn, the organization maintains an online database of burial records from 1980 onward.
 The project has led to reforms of access to Hart Island such as opening the island monthly to everyone and legislation that requires the Department of Correction to publish burial records online.

 The Hart Island Project has digitally mapped grave trenches using Global Positioning System (GPS) data.
-In 2014, an interactive map with GPS burial data and storytelling software "clocks of anonymity" was released as the "Traveling Cloud Museum", which collects publicly submitted stories of those who are listed in the burial records.
+In 2014, an interactive map with GPS burial data and storytelling software, "clocks of anonymity" was released as the "Traveling Cloud Museum", which collects publicly submitted stories of those who are listed in the burial records.
 Traveling Cloud Museum was updated in 2018 to include a map created with GeoTIFF images collected by a drone.
-The map displays nearly 69,000 intact burials and allows people who knew the deceased to add stories, photographs, epitaphs, songs and videos linked to a personal profile, as well as identify AIDS victims.
+The map displays nearly 69,000 intact burials and allows people who knew the deceased to add stories, photographs, epitaphs, songs and videos linked to a personal profile, as well as identify those who died of AIDS-related illnesses.

 In 2012, Westchester Community College hosted an art exhibition of people whose graves were located through the Hart Island Project with Hunt's help.
 The Hart Island Project also collaborated with British landscape architects Ann Sharrock and Ian Fisher to present a landscape strategy to the New York City Council and the Parks Department.
 Sharrock introduced the concept that Hart Island is a natural burial facility and outlined a growing interest in green burials in urban settings.

+In 2023, the podcast Radio Diaries created an eight-episode series, "The Unmarked Graveyard: Stories from Hart Island".
+The series tells the stories of people buried on the island, including the satirist writer and playwright Dawn Powell.